yoursiteissucks/yoursiteissucks.github.io/README.md

 * Home - Complain about bad sites
 * About - Information about the author and the code license
 * Browse - All the reviews from other complainer
-* Signup - user Signin page or Signup page
+* More - user Signin page or Signup page

 #### To Do:
 - [x] Make reviews page come true